 Applications deadline is midnight on 9/11/18.
 Further information at Sway commissions

 Also connected to the Symposium is a project with Kids on The Green Call out for Parcour and Freerunning artists coming very soon (Sept 2018)

 We will be programming a public show Night of Serious Circus for Jacksons Lane 15th Feb 2019, as part of the Symposium.
 Very interested to hear from artists working with radical methods or material – with the performing body, for consideration.

 The first SCS was held THURSDAY 28th SEPT 2017 at Circomedia BRISTOL

 Read below for information on the 2017 programme

-The Symposium is self-funded (apart from a contribution as a Creative Climate Leadership Dissemination Event).
-It is made possible via funds raised running the performers’ workshop on 29th Sept and ticket sales.
-This has paid for speakers’ and performers’ expenses and hire of the venue.
+The Symposium was self-funded (apart from a contribution as a Creative Climate Leadership Dissemination Event).
+It was made possible via funds raised running the performers’ workshop on 29th Sept and ticket sales.
+This paid for speakers’ and performers’ expenses and hire of the venue.
 Circomedia donated the space for a nominal fee, as support for the venture.